HOW TO Improve Doctors’ Work Environment With Digital Technologies

 Workplace optimization for higher medical career satisfaction

 Taking care of patients is not a job, it’s a calling.
-That’s why you put up with the long hours in overtime in a hospital, the brain-melting administrative burdens, and the long way until someone becomes an attending physician from a medical student.
+That’s why you put up with the long hours of overtime in a hospital, the brain-melting administrative burdens, and the long way until someone becomes an attending physician from a medical student.
 While it is generally accepted that work environment influences a person’s job satisfaction level significantly, for physicians, it is even more important.
-Your empathy, your focus, your attention or lack of all these come with a price.
+Your empathy, your focus, your attention or lack of all these come at a price.
 As human lives and health are at stake, the work of a physician requires full attention, being up-to-date and focused, having fast or, on the contrary, measured decision-making capabilities.

 That’s why it is essential to optimize the work environment where physicians spend weekly 40-60 hours on average.
 Although some factors are given, such as the geographical location of the hospital or doctor’s office, your relationships with colleagues, the payment structure or the patient population, there are some elements of the working environment which could be changed.
 Some would say that a medical setting, especially large institutions, is a top-down system where you always need someone’s approval for a new method or a new tool to use.
 However, that doesn’t mean that you should not try new solutions which do not require anyone’s authorization, or that you should not go for that approval.
 What would we be without the human ability to change and be creative?